dagiteferi/Captain-Voice-Assistant/README.md

 ### 4. Seed Knowledge Base

-In a separate terminal (with backend running):
+In a separate terminal (with the backend running):

 ```bash
 python tools/seed_knowledge.py